Order in the Comp Courts: Rulings this Year Mandated Specific Evidentiary and Jurisdictional Standards

 The court held that the evidence presented was admissible.
 In determining whether scientific testimony should be admitted, the court will take into consideration such factors as: (1) whether the theory being presented can’t be tested; (2)whether the theory has been subjected to peer review; (3) the error rate that is known or that is a potential of the theory being presented; (4) the existence and maintenance of standards controlling the theory’s operations; and (5) whether the theory has attracted widespread acceptance within a relevant scientific community.
 James v.
 Chevron U.S.A.
 Inc., 301 N.J.
 Super.
 512 (App.
 Div.
 1997).

-Commutation of claims involving total and permanent disability has been a subject of controversy between the Appellate Division and the Executive Branch.
+Commutation of claims involving total and permanent disability has been controversial between the Appellate Division and the Executive Branch.
 A commutation of benefits was awarded to a paraplegic who was deemed totally and permanently disabled.
-The judge of compensation commuted 60 weeks of the award, which effectively would discontinue payments for the last 74.6 weeks of the award.
-By obtaining a lump sum benefit of $20,373.60 the petitioner lost benefits of just under $5,000.00 for the exchange of a present payment.
-While the respondent objected, the court permitted the award indicating that the employee’s situation presented unusual circumstances and it was in his better interest to award the commutation.
+The compensation judge commuted 60 weeks of the award, which effectively would discontinue payments for the last 74.6 weeks of the award.
+By obtaining a lump sum benefit of $20,373.60 the petitioner lost benefits of just under $5,000.00 in exchange for the present payment.
+While the respondent objected, the court permitted the award, indicating that the employee’s situation presented unusual circumstances and that it was in his better interest to award the commutation.
 The employee’s expenses, including food, exceeded his present income.
-He intended to use the commutation to supplement his income which was encumbered by a mortgage, child support and insurance for a handicapped van.
-The court noted that a third party action was pending and awaiting trial.
-It held that it was in the employee’s best interest to be able to maintain his home and means of transportation since both were uniquely suited to his needs and that to strip him of either would cause him "undo hardship."
+He intended to use the commutation to supplement his income which was encumbered by a mortgage, child support, and insurance for a handicapped van.
+The court noted that a third-party action was pending and awaiting trial.
+It held that it was in the employee’s best interest to be able to maintain his home and means of transportation since both were uniquely suited to his needs and that to strip him of either would cause him "undue hardship."
 Vieira v.
 On Shore Construction Co., 297 N.J.
 Super.
 518 (App.
 Div.
 1997).

-The employee alleged that her discharge from her employment occurred at the conclusion of a 90-day medical leave period and that in and of itself was sufficient to bring a retaliatory discharge claim.
-She began working for a computer company in March, 1982 and approximately seven years later on April 4, 1989 she was injured at work and suffered from severe lower back pain and cramps in her right leg.
-At the conclusion of a 90-day medical leave period, the petitioner was terminated, which was also the time when she applied for workers’ compensation benefits with the Zurich-American Insurance Group.
-The insurance carrier notified the petitioner that it was a denied case and approximately one month later she filed a formal claim for workers’ compensation benefits.
+The employee alleged that her discharge from her employment occurred after a 90-day medical leave period and that in and of itself was sufficient to bring a retaliatory discharge claim.
+She began working for a computer company in March 1982, and approximately seven years later, on April 4, 1989, she was injured at work and suffered from severe lower back pain and cramps in her right leg.
+After a 90-day medical leave period, the petitioner was terminated, which was also the time when she applied for workers’ compensation benefits with the Zurich-American Insurance Group.
+The insurance carrier notified the petitioner that it was a denied case, and approximately one month later, she filed a formal claim for workers’ compensation benefits.
 The court held that there was insufficient specific evidence showing that the worker’s discharge was in retaliation for filing a workers’ compensation claim.
-The court held that the mere unsupported conclusory allegations in the complaint were insufficient to establish a material issue of fact and dismissed the matter by the way of summary judgment.
+The court held that the mere unsupported conclusory allegations in the complaint were insufficient to establish a material issue of fact and dismissed the matter by way of summary judgment.
 Morris v.
 Siemens Components, Inc., 928 F.Supp.486 (D.N.J.
 1996), Reargument denied by 938 F.Supp.277 (D.N.J.
-1996)
+1996).